 - Miller praised Calvin Coolidge’s 1921 Immigration Act: Like his former boss Jeff Sessions, Miller is apparently a fan of Calvin Coolidge and the racially exclusionary Immigration Act of 1921 that the 30th president signed.
 The 1921 Act all but excluded immigrants from Asian nations and was praised by Hitler as the type of policy he sought to implement.
 In 2015 Miller wrote about Immigrant Heritage Month as, “a good opportunity to remind people about the heritage established by Calvin Coolidge”.

-- Miller apparently was in communication with leading Islamophobe: Miller suggested that he was in contact with and pitching political stories to leading Islamophobe Pamela Geller.
-Geller once falsely claimed “Muslim immigration is tied directly to Islamic terror.”
+- Miller apparently was in communication with a leading Islamophobe: Miller suggested that he was in contact with and pitching political stories to leading Islamophobe Pamela Geller.
+Geller once falsely claimed, “Muslim immigration is tied directly to Islamic terror.”